RDI PrecisionBook

 - 15-pin connector for external floppy

-- connector for an I/O breakout cable which provides:
+- Connector for an special I/O breakout cable to connect:

 Benchmarks